PhishPhillet/phishphillet/docs/_posts/2025-12-12-hire-a-phish.md

   Yes, most bootcamps are scams; the ones offering "*garanteed job placement*" doubly so.

 - No proper job description.
+What do you want people you want to hire to do?
+  We just had a [phishing email similar to this](https://phishphillet.com/blog/2025/11/28/represent-a-phish.html) that took the time to put the job title.
+Is this too much to ask?

-- The fact I have seen about 12 of these posts, who only change the fake phone number, username, and profile picture.
+- The fact I have seen about 12 of these posts.
+They all have the exact same wording, changing only the fake phone number, username, and profile picture.
+  If I had only seen one such post, I would have let it pass.
+But when you see the same post on 3 groups within 15 minutes of each other, you do start wondering.
+And then the same post is, well, posted again in the same groups but with the changes I mentioned ("*Hey!
+I am a completely different post.
+The author's name and picture looks completely different!*"), I stop wondering.